yousefmohtady1/synQanun-Task/README.md

 On the first run, the system will detect missing artifacts and run the ingestion pipeline automatically:
 1. Load and chunk documents.
 2. Generate embeddings.
-3. Build and save the FAISS index.
+3. Store them in the ChromaDB collection.

 ### 3. API Documentation
 Once running, access the automatic API docs at: